ibm-cloud-docs/containers/cs_subnets.md

 Use this option to retain stable static IP addresses across cluster removals and creations, or to order larger blocks of IP addresses.
 If instead you want to get more portable private IP addresses for your cluster's network load balancer (NLB) services by using your own on-premises network subnet, see [Adding portable private IPs by adding user-managed subnets to private VLANs](#subnet_user_managed).

+All subnets that were automatically ordered during cluster creation are immediately deleted after you delete a cluster, and you cannot reuse the subnets to create a new cluster.
+However, if you [manually added your own subnets to the cluster](#subnet_user_managed), the subnets are not deleted when you delete the cluster.
+You can reuse the subnets to create a new cluster.

 Portable public IP addresses are charged monthly.
 If you remove portable public IP addresses after your cluster is provisioned, you still must pay the monthly charge, even if you used them only for a short amount of time.
 {: note}

 Before you begin:
 - [Log in to your account.
 If applicable, target the appropriate resource group.
 Set the context for your cluster.](/docs/containers?topic=containers-cs_cli_install#cs_cli_configure)
-- To reuse subnets from a cluster that you no longer need, delete the unneeded cluster.
-Create the new cluster immediately because the subnets are deleted within 24 hours if you do not reuse them.
+- To reuse user-managed subnets from a cluster that you no longer need, delete the unneeded cluster.
    ```
    ibmcloud ks cluster-rm --cluster <cluster_name_or_ID>
    ```